23 Cloud microphysics

 \[ \begin{align} \zetabi &= \nabla\times\left(\nabla\times\mathbf{A}\right) = \nabla\times\left[\nabla\times\left(A_\phi\mathbf{e}_\phi\right)\right] = -\nabla\times\left[\nabla\times\left(\frac{\psi}{r\sin\left(\theta\right)}\mathbf{e}_\phi\right)\right]. \end{align} \]

-For doubly continuously differentiable scalar fields $\chi$ therefore holds
+For twice continuously differentiable scalar fields $\chi$, one therefore has

 \[ \begin{align} -\nabla\times\left[\nabla\times\left(\frac{\chi}{r\sin\left(\theta\right)}\mathbf{e}_\phi\right)\right] &= \frac{\mathbf{e}_\phi}{r\sin\left(\theta\right)}E^2\chi. \end{align} \]

-This allows the momentum equation Eq.
-(23.12) in the form
+The momentum equation Eq.
+(23.12) can thus be written in the form

 \[ \begin{align} \nabla p = -\eta\nabla\times\zetabi\tag{23.35}\label{eq:momentum_for_stokes_mod_mod} \end{align} \]